-No TV or movie series could possibly rival what goes on in our students’ lives.
-Everything that makes them who they are, their family life, their culture, their religion, their economic status, their friendships, their darkest secrets, and their biggest triumphs all come together to create the students you have before you.
+No TV or movie series could rival what goes on in our students’ lives.
+Everything that makes them who they are, their family life, culture, religion, economic status, friendships, darkest secrets, and biggest triumphs all come together to create the students you have before you.
 As much as you might wonder what makes them tick, they likely struggle to understand themselves.
 What if reflective writing is what frees them to be who they are?
 What if it can happen in your classroom?

 But I don’t teach a writing course!

 The more I get to know my students, the more I enjoy them as people.
 The better I understand where they’ve come from, where they are now, and where they intend to be in the future, the more relevant I can make lessons and activities.
 Maybe you are required to teach the same things to the students who are learning English for fun, the students who are trying to pass the TOEFL, and the students who are just getting a quick brush-up before re-entering university after an extended vacation.
 Still, if you can find a way to make the SAME thing appealing in different ways, you’ll have a class of engaged students.